Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths

 Nor can you see the dark matter, emitting no light at all and believed to inhabit a large sphere embracing the Milky Way entirely.
-We call such an assembly of baryonic and dark matter a galaxy, and the Universe is full of them.
-Understanding how these galaxies form and evolve while making room for us\footnote{In at least one case}, is one of the fundamental aims of modern astronomy.
+Such assemblies of baryonic and dark matter we call galaxies, and the Universe is full of them.
+Understanding how these galaxies form and evolve while making room for life\footnote{In at least one case}, is one of the fundamental aims of modern astronomy.
 This thesis is about the gas and the black hole component in galaxies.
-A theoretical model is developed to simulate the amount and state of gas in galaxies as well as its emission.
-A separate study uncovers the fraction of massive galaxies dominated by the powerful energetics created by their central black hole, during an important cosmic epoch.
+A theoretical model is developed to simulate the amount and state of gas in galaxies as well as its light emission in the infrared.
+A separate study uncovers the fraction of massive galaxies dominated by the powerful energetics associated with their central black hole, during an important cosmic epoch.
 Together, these projects offer a better view of galaxy evolution and will be useful for predicting and interpreting future observations.